Amazon login setup

 Testing your social login provider

-In case of successful setup, after authentication, you should be asked to allow permission to your basic profile information (and the postal code if defined) in your Amazon account.
+If the setup is successful, you will be prompted during authentication to grant access to your basic profile information (and postal code, if configured) in your Amazon account.